andrewcooke/pytyp/pytyp.rst

 be registered.
 If performance is critical users can subclass and extend existing collections to make more efficient, registered classes.

+``Pytyp`` uses type verification to provide function decorators that verifies arguments and provide dynamic dispatch (similar to multimethods).

 Iteration is a general mechanism that recursively explores a value and the associated type specification.
+Type specifications are not part of a static type system so the concrete type of a value identified with a sum (ie. ambiguous or alternative) type is unknown; iteration must therefore support backtracking over the different possible combinations.
+This can be left to the client, or supported within the type library.

-In ``pytyp`` it is used to implement structural verification and the guided conversion of JSON data to Python classes.
+``Pytyp`` uses iteration to provide structural verification of types and the guided conversion of JSON data to Python classes.

+Although type annotations are not used in the implementation [#]_ they do play an important role when the library is used, associating variables with type specifications.

+.. [#] Despite my intial impression, described at the start of `Discussion`_, that type specifications would be syntactic sugar for a system based on type annotations for attributes within ABCs.

 Pythonic
 ~~~~~~~~